slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-entertainment-common-game.md

 sum and the winner takes all

 #### Sentence
-1. roll a six in three goes
+1. roll a six in three goes.
+2. you competitors don't stand a chance against you.